-- · we elect to or are required by the FDA or non-U.S. regulatory agencies to perform clinical trials or studies in addition to those expected; - there are any delays in enrollment of patients in or completing our clinical trials or the development of our product candidates; or - there are any third-party challenges to our intellectual property portfolio, or the need arises to defend against intellectual property-related claims or enforce our intellectual property rights.
+- · we elect or are required by the FDA or non-U.S. regulatory agencies to perform clinical trials or studies in addition to those expected; - · there are any delays in enrollment of patients in or completing our clinical trials or the development of our product candidates; or - there are any third-party challenges to our intellectual property portfolio, or the need arises to defend against intellectual property-related claims or enforce our intellectual property rights.

 Our ability to become and remain profitable depends on our ability to generate revenue.
-While we began to generate revenue from the sales of INVELTYS in January 2019, there can be no assurance as to the amount or timing of any such revenue, and we may not achieve profitability for several years, if at all.
+While we began to generate revenue from the sales of INVELTYS in January 2019, there can be no assurance as to the amount or timing of any such revenue, and we may not achieve profitability.
 Achieving and maintaining profitability will require us to be successful in a range of challenging activities, including:

-- successful launching of INVELTYS, including by further developing our sales force, marketing and distribution capabilities; - · achieving an adequate level of market acceptance, and obtaining and maintaining coverage and adequate reimbursement from third-party payors for INVELTYS and any other products we commercialize; - · obtaining marketing approval for KPI-121 0.25% or any other product candidates;
+- successfully growing INVELTYS revenues; - · obtaining marketing approval for EYSUVIS or any other product candidates; - achieving an adequate level of market acceptance, and obtaining and maintaining coverage and adequate reimbursement from third-party payors for INVELTYS and EYSUVIS, if approved, and any other products we commercialize;

-- · manufacturing at commercial scale, marketing, selling and distributing INVELTYS or any product candidates for which we obtain marketing approval, including KPI-121 0.25%; - · maintaining regulatory and marketing approvals for INVELTYS and for any other product candidates for which we obtain approval; - · hiring and building a full commercial organization required for the marketing, selling and distributing those products for which we obtain marketing approval; and - · obtaining, maintaining and protecting our intellectual property rights.
+- · manufacturing at commercial scale, marketing, selling and distributing INVELTYS or any product candidates for which we obtain marketing approval, including EYSUVIS; - maintaining regulatory and marketing approvals for INVELTYS and for any other product candidates for which we obtain approval, including EYSUVIS; - hiring and building a full commercial organization required for marketing, selling and distributing those products for which we obtain marketing approval, including EYSUVIS; - · obtaining, maintaining and protecting our intellectual property rights; and - · adapting our business in response to the current pandemic health event resulting from the novel coronavirus (COVID-19) and its collateral consequences.

 INVELTYS is our only product that has been approved for sale and it has only been approved in the United States.
-Our ability to generate revenue from operations will depend, in part, on the timing and success of commercial sales of INVELTYS, which we commercially launched in the United States in January 2019.
+Our ability to generate revenue from operations will depend, in part, on the success of commercial sales of INVELTYS, which we commercially launched in the United States in January 2019.
 However, the successful commercialization of INVELTYS in the United States is subject to many risks.
 We are currently undertaking our first commercial launch with INVELTYS, and we may not be able to do so successfully.
 There are numerous examples of unsuccessful product launches and failures to meet expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
 We do not anticipate our revenue from sales of INVELTYS alone will be sufficient for us to become profitable for several years, if at all.